 How many members does a group need to have?The smallest Neighbourhood Network group registered currently has 5 members and the largest group has over 17,000 members.

-Do I have to be from Hull to join the Neighbourhood Network?Not anymore, however the majority of groups registered are in situated in Hull.
-We do have some groups who reside in the East Riding of Yorkshire and we are hoping to support more along the boundaries of the East Riding.
+Do I have to be from Hull to join the Neighbourhood Network?No, however the majority of groups registered are situated in Hull and the community safety messages shared are very much Hull focused.
+We do have some groups who reside in the East Riding of Yorkshire and we are hoping to support more along the boundaries with the East Riding.

 Do I have to run a specific Neighbourhood Watch Group to be a member of the Neighbourhood Network?No, our members are from all different types of groups, but all have a community safety element.
 Group types include Resident Associations, Business Watches, Churches, Schools, Allotment Groups, Charities and many more.

-How much of my time will it take to run a group?All groups are different but a Residents Group or Neighbourhood Watch Group can take as much or as little time as you want to put in it.
+How much of my time will it take to run a group?All groups are different, but a Residents Group or Neighbourhood Watch Group can take as much or as little time as you want to put into it.

-If I set up a group, do I have to have regular meetings?No, you don’t have to have meetings you can communicate with members through other ways.
+If I set up a group, do I have to have regular meetings?No, you don’t have to have meetings you can communicate with members through other ways such as emails, noticeboards or through social media.